mm6/ethereum-lab1-hardhat/README.md

 ```
 cd HardhatLab1
 ```
-Build a package.json file (holding important information about this project) by running the command:
+Build a package.json file (holding important information about this project) by running the following command.
+Hit return and take the defaults provided.
 ```
-npm init     hit return and take the defaults provided
+npm init

 ```